othermod/PSPi-1000-Version-4/README.md

 - [x] Create controller/joystick driver using the two ICs
 - [x] Add battery charge/discharge detection to the controller driver
 - [ ] Enable joystick on the controller driver
-- [x] Add adjustment of display brightness using the Display button (currently just using a Python script)
+- [x] Add PWM brightness control (currently just using a Python script)
 - [x] Get PWM audio working
 - [x] Configure controller buttons in EmulationStation
 - [x] Configure controller buttons in Retroarch and games